-In 2014, Chris Prillaman (Owner, Founder, and Head Distiller) took a leap of faith and vowed to open a business that would shed light on the true whisky ways of home and preserve traditional living in the deepest parts of the Blue Ridge Mountains.
+In 2014, Chris Prillaman (Owner and Head Distiller) took a leap of faith and vowed to open a business that would shed light on the true whiskey ways of home and preserve traditional living in the deepest parts of the Blue Ridge Mountains.

 Though both of Chris' grandparents were deeply connected to whiskey making and some even made history in depression times when the nationally-known conspiracy trial occurred.
 Fast forward to a devastating time in Chris' life when his father passed at forty-three.
 Chris was fourteen years old and found comfort in the traditional hobbies around home.
 The mountain folks took him under their wings and helped guide him along.
 He absorbed everything and ran with the knowledge they passed on.

 Chris has since passed the ropes to his daughter, Anna who leads the business today.
 Our family operates a fully-stocked distillery store and tasting room in Rocky Mount, Virginia and distributes several of their products in VA ABC stores.

 The Great Moonshine Conspiracy Trial of 1935